SAP-samples/teched2025-AD165/exercises/ex1/README.md

 1. Click **Edit Cover Photo**, then select **Upload Photo** from the dropdown list.
 <p align="center"><img src="./images/ex1_03_01_0001.png" width="70%" alt="Edit Cover Photo"/></p>

 2. Select the 'AI_Banner.jpg' from the folder to which you extracted the image files.
+The picture looks different from the screenshot below, as initially its upper part shows up, while in the screenshot a different part was selected for display.

 3. If you want, you can zoom into the image by using the slider.
 Select a beautiful display window by dragging the image up / down or left / right.
 Then click **Save**.
 <p align="center"><img src="./images/ex1_03_01_0003.png" width="90%" alt="Zoom reposition & Save"/></p>